 Three years ago Rosie Garland had pretty much given up all hope of getting her novels published.
 Her agent wasn’t taking her calls, rejections were coming thick and fast, and she’d been diagnosed with cancer.
-She had spent 12 years writing four and a half novels – perhaps it was time to call it a day?
-As her second novel is published to great acclaim she shares her experience of keeping going through the tough times.
+She’d spent 12 years writing four and a half novels – perhaps it was time to call it a day?
+As her second novel is published to great acclaim she talks about keeping going through the tough times.

 Overcoming creative self-harm